electronfriends/wemp/README.md

 * **Automatic updates** ensure that you are always using the latest version of everything.

 * **Fail-safe** thanks to notifications as soon as a service crashes.
-Clicking on the notification immediately restarts the service.
+The service is restarted immediately by clicking on the notification.

 <p align="center"><img src="https://user-images.githubusercontent.com/69470382/100527138-c7805600-31cf-11eb-999c-0ce5f317041c.png"></p>